HerryYT/GalaxoVersity/README.md

 # GalaxoVersity

-Galaxy Life was a space-themed real-time strategy building game developed by Ubisoft.
+Galaxy Life was a space-themed real-time strategy castle defense game developed by Ubisoft.
 However, it was shut down in March 2016 and isn't playable anymore.

 GalaxoVersity aims to code a working community server for Galaxy Life: Pocket Adventures (the mobile version of Galaxy Life) and to revive the game again eventually.